There is a school of thought that supposes that part of the appeal of Humongous Mecha

 - Getter Robo has the awesome-slash-terrifying ability to crash into any material, including organic masses and then reform them around itself into a larger Getter with the original buried in the center.

 - Martian Successor Nadesico has the Black Selena, a mecha inside a mecha inside a ship.

-- So, your resident Orange has just pledged his allegiance to your cause out of LOYALTY to your family?
+- Code Geass: So, your resident Orange has just pledged his allegiance to your cause out of LOYALTY to your family?
 Now, we just need to give him a good custom mech, hmm...
 Hey, I've got it!
 Let's take the original Sutherland frame he piloted in the early series, and make it into the central core unit of the rebuilt Siegfried he became famous for at the end of the last season!
 Ladies and Gentlemen, I present - for your humble consideration - the